-I think that Pad Thai is the only dish I have ever gotten at a Thai restaurant.
+I think that Pad Thai is the only dish I have ever gotten at a Thai Food restaurant.
 It’s so good, I don’t see any reason why I should ever try anything else.
 It’s peanuty goodness wrapped up in noodles.
-What’s not to like?
-But that’s not a super paleo-friendly dish, so I said goodbye.
+What’s not to like about this Thai recipe?
+But that’s not a super paleo-friendly dish, so I said goodbye to the traditional Pad Thai.

-But I found this recipe from Melissa over at The Clothes Make The Girl, and got all excited.
-While it certainly doesn’t match the taste of the peanutty goodness or the texture of real glutinous noodles, it’s still a pretty delicious meal.
+But I found this Thai Food recipe from Melissa over at The Clothes Make The Girl, and got all excited.
+While it certainly doesn’t match the taste of the peanutty goodness or the texture of real glutinous noodles, it’s still a pretty delicious meal with tons of flavour.
 So good, in fact, that all 3 kids requested seconds.
 That’s 66% more than usually ask for more, so I would consider this a huge success and a recipe that will have to find it’s way into our regular rotation.

 I doubled Melissa’s recipe, and it made plenty for our family of 5 with enough for lunch for 2 the next day.
 Keep that in mind, in case you don’t need that much.
 Probably cutting it in half would be good.